HBS-Urosystem/urosystem.kit2/cms/blocks/products/urodapter.en.md

         anchor: ""
       - q: A small device with plenty of benefits
         text: >-
-          UroDapter® is perferred by all patients to catheters, because:
+          UroDapter® is preferred by the patients to catheters, because:

           * Performing the instillation with UroDapter® is pain-free